 - Network Infrastructure — Similar to that of service availability is the network infrastructure on which a provider builds their platform.
 Generally most providers will at least support more than one data center for redundancy, but different locations can provide different levels of services.
 If your business is on the east coast, and all the provider’s servers are on the west coast, quality might suffer a bit.

 - Customer Service — To some, the most crucial aspect is customer service.
 Some cloud providers are specifically known for their customer service and strive to offer the best service possible.
 US-based support reps are becoming more common, but still aren’t the standard.
 If your solution is hosted only, customer service is absolutely key.
 Things shouldn’t go wrong, but when they do, your business needs support they can rely on.

 - The Platform Itself — Generally cloud-based solutions are built off of web browser applications.
 From here users can interact with the platform, utilize features, or customize and configure setups.
 The platform itself is what matters at the end of the day — if an app is confusing or difficult to use, or includes unnecessary features and a bloated interface, it will simply drain productivity and lead to more issues.
 Why pay for something no one will even use?

 Whether you compare features, integrations supported, pricing plans, data center locations, global availability, or just plain old customer service, these platforms simply are not the same.
-In fact, this concept is why we put together our guide to a smooth Unified Communications cloud transition.
 Understanding what your business needs will help drive your decision towards a platform that works best for your business — not a disappointing and expensive mess of unused features.